darshan-majithiya/-100DaysOfCode/README.md

 ## Day 1
 Learned the basics of functions, sets, tuples, lists, & Dictionary objects from the course Python 101 on udemy.

+## Day 2
+Learned the generator & lambda functions and the basics of OOPs concepts.

+## Day 3
+Learned the basics of File Handling, Modules, & Exception Handling.